 - (1) Courses may be taken in the term indicated as part of a cohort with the permission of the Faculty. - (2) See §64.1.4 - (3) The number of Senior Business courses allowed will depend in part on the amount of exemptions an After Degree student may be given.
 Students possessing exemptions in any of the required Year One courses will have their Year One schedule adjusted to reflect this.
 Students should consult the Undergraduate Office with respect to their program requirements before commencing Year One.
 After-Degree Students must declare a major, and must follow the requirements for that major.
 This choice may be made as early as Winter Term in Year One.
-After-Degree Students take a minimum of ★45 and a maximum of ★60 at the

-- University of Alberta while registered as a student in the Faculty of Business.
+After-Degree Students take a minimum of ★45 and a maximum of ★60 at the University of Alberta while registered as a student in the Faculty of Business.
 The number of required electives and Senior Business courses permitted to an After-Degree Student will depend on the requirements of the major selected. - (4) Completion of BUS 201 or equivalent is normally a prerequisite to entrance to the Cooperative Education program.
-After-degree students may apply to the program without completion of BUS 201 as they are normally exempt from taking BUS 201. - (5) Courses taken as part of the preprofessional requirements do not count toward the total of ★45-★60 required courses for After-Degree students.
+After-degree students may apply to the program without completion of BUS 201 as they are normally exempt from taking BUS 201. - (5) Missing prerequisite courses are required to be made up in the first year of the program following admission.
+Courses taken as part of the preprofessional requirements do not count toward the total of ★45-★60 required courses for After-Degree students.